atermiles/RIOT/examples/gcoap/README.md

 * Server listens on a port, and provides a callback for generation of an application-specific response.
 * Client uses gnrc_coap_send() for a request, and listens for a response via a callback.
 Matches response on IP port and CoAP token.
 * Message Type: Supports non-confirmable (NON) messaging.
-* Options: Supports URI-Path (ASCII, no percent-encoding) and Content-Format.
+* Options: Supports URI-Path (ASCII, no percent-encoding) and Content-Format for payload.
-* Payload: We have tested only with text payloads, but others should work, including CBOR as Content-Format 60.

 ## Example Use